How To Turn A Decimal To A Percentage

 Tip 4: Use Technology to Your Advantage

 Take advantage of technology to simplify your conversions.
 Calculators, spreadsheet programs, and online conversion tools can perform these calculations quickly and accurately.
-However, it’s important to understand the underlying principles so that you can verify the results and avoid relying solely on technology without understanding the process.
+Still, it’s important to understand the underlying principles so that you can verify the results and avoid relying solely on technology without understanding the process.

 Tip 5: Practice Regularly